-Togo has partnered with Winegard to manufacture the Roadlink C2, basing it on a slightly modified version of the Winegard ConnecT 2.0 that adds a GPS receiver to allow remote tracking functions through an app.
+Togo (now under the Roadpass Digital umbrella) partnered with Winegard to manufacture the Roadlink C2, basing it on a slightly modified version of the Winegard ConnecT 2.0 that adds a GPS receiver to allow remote tracking functions through an app.

 Togo also promises future GPS location-based services and features that will be rolled out to tap into this capability.

 The Roadlink C2 is a completely outdoor roof-mounted unit, with no indoor component.
 Inside the 16" diameter and 8" height dome there are 3 Wi-Fi antennas for reaching remote Wi-Fi access points, and a cellular modem with dual antennas.

 It's a clean and simple all-in-one unit that only requires running a single 12v power cord from the roof to your RV's interior.
 Your indoor Wi-Fi network is broadcast wirelessly from your roof.

 Who is Togo?

 Roadpass Digital (formerly just 'Togo') is the technology division of a company in the RVing market called TH2, which started up in late 2018 as a partnership between RV industry giant Thor Industries and Tourism Holdings, Ltd.

 Thor Industries also owns Airstream, which is how they were able to tap into the same Unlimited Adventure data plan negotiated with AT&T.

 - Model Name: Togo Roadlink C2